Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 implement the above methods whether you need to implement them or not depends on your specific scenario.

-**Note:** The API used by the Python training process to communicate with and control the Academy during training can be used for other purposes as well.
-For example, you could use the API to use Unity as the simulation engine for your own machine learning algorithms.
-See [Python API](Python-API.md) for more information.

 ## Organizing the Unity Scene

 To train and use the ML-Agents Toolkit in a Unity scene, the scene as many Agent subclasses as you need.